-Grade 11, 12 Semester 6 periods/cycle .5 credit 0420 (H) 0421 (X) EN, EL
+Grades 11, 12 Semester 0420 (H) 0421 (X) EL .5 credit

 This course is an introduction to the language of film, examining how filmmakers compose a shot in the same way that authors compose a sentence.
 Students will develop a formal appreciation for the art of film and develop a critical vocabulary to understand the unique grammar of cinema.
 Students will explore the language of film to determine how it reflects the beliefs and values of society, to explore how films make us think and to examine the relationship between the viewer and the film.
 The class will experience many genres and styles including narrative, documentary, and experimental films.